Get to know this popular and powerful approach to psychotherapy, which prioritizes working with the couple rather than the individual.

 This 2-Day Introduction to Emotionally Focused Therapy (EFT) is designed for all mental health professionals and graduate students.

 EFT is a short-term approach developed by Dr. Susan M. Johnson, founder of the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
 It reflects the most recent research on the nature of relationship distress, adult love, and emotion.
-Emotionally Focused Therapy has revolutionized couple therapy.
+Emotionally Focused Therapy has revolutionized therapy in general.
 It is one of the most empirically supported models of couple therapy, is being taught all over the world, and is a must-know model whether you are working with couples, individuals or families.

 “Don’t miss this opportunity to study Emotionally Focused Therapy with an incredibly insightful teacher.
 I’ve watched many hours of EFT sessions with internationally known therapists, and I can say whole-heartedly that Lori Marchak’s natural skills as a clinician and a teacher show that she is one of the best of the best.
 We are beyond lucky to have her in Montana.” – Sunny Mavor, LMFT, Bozeman